 In the state of Michigan, you may come across eight different types of finches.
-These are the House Finch, the Purple Finch, the Common Redpoll, the Hoary Redpoll, the Red Crossbill, the White-winged Crossbill, the Pine Siskin and the American Goldfinch.

 The most common finch species in Michigan is the American Goldfinch.
 Not many finches are native to the state, including the aforementioned House Finch.